 When financial crises occur, it has long been accepted that national economies need a lender of last resort to stabilize markets.
 In today’s global financial system, crises are rarely confined to one country.
 Indeed, they often go global.
 Yet, there is no formal international lender of last resort (ILLR) to perform this function for the world economy.
 Conventional wisdom says that the International Monetary Fund (IMF) has emerged in recent decades as the de facto ILLR.
 Yet, that premise is incomplete.
 This book explores how the United States has for decades regularly complemented the Fund’s ILLR role by selectively providing billions of dollars in emergency loans to foreign economies in crisis.
 Why would U.S. policymakers ever put national financial resources at risk to “bailout” foreign governments and citizens to whom they are not beholden when the IMF was created for this purpose?
 I argue the United States has been compelled to provide such rescues unilaterally when it believes a multilateral response via the IMF is either too slow or too small to protect vital U.S. economic and financial interests.
 Through a combination of historical case studies and statistical analysis, I uncover the defensive motives behind U.S. decisions to provide global liquidity from the 1960s through the 2008 global financial crisis.
 The book paints a more complete picture of how international financial crises have been managed and highlights the unique role that the United States has played in stabilizing the world economy in troubled times.

-- Payments Power: The Overlooked Role of the Dollar as Top International Payments Currency (Forthcoming in International Studies Perspectives)
+- Payments Power: The Overlooked Role of the Dollar as Top International Payments Currency.
+International Studies Perspectives (Forthcoming)

 This paper is a contribution to a symposium entitled "Global Monetary Order and the Liberal Order Debate."
 My contribution considers the role of the US dollar as the top international payments currency.
 It explains how dominance in this arena is an important power resource for the United States, enabling the US to more effectively practice economic statecraft through the use of financial sanctions.
 I also consider how—perhaps paradoxically—use of this power may chip away at the dollar's supremacy in payments over time.